Education in Texas: Dallas–Fort Worth area

+Austin College (Presbyterian) chartered in 1849, is in Sherman, 60 miles north of Dallas.

 Houston area

-Houston is the location of Rice University, which boasts a substantial financial endowment.
-The small undergraduate student body has one of the highest percentages of National Merit Scholarship winners in the United States.
-Rice University maintains a variety of research facilities and laboratories.

-The University of St. Thomas is a liberal arts college in Houston.
-It was founded by the Basilian Order in 1947 as a Roman Catholic university.
-Former UST President Archbishop J. Michael Miller currently serves in the Roman Curia as the prefect of Catholic universities throughout the world.
-The campus is also home to some major historic buildings, such as the Link-Lee Mansion (once the largest house in Texas) and Hughes House (the childhood home of Howard Hughes).
+Rice University was founded in 1912 as a non-sectarian institution.

-Houston Christian University is a Baptist university founded in 1960 that enrolls approximately 3,500 students.
+The University of St. Thomas (Catholic) was founded in 1947.
+Houston Christian University (Baptist) was founded in 1960.

-Panhandle Area
+Panhandle area

-Lubbock Christian University is a Christian university in Lubbock, Texas.
+Lubbock Christian University is a Churches of Christ university in Lubbock.

-Wayland Baptist University is a private university affiliated with the Baptist church and is located in Plainview, Texas.
-In addition to the main campus in Plainview, Wayland maintains campuses in Amarillo, Lubbock, San Antonio, and Wichita Falls in Texas, It also maintains campuses out of Texas in Albuquerque, NM; Altus, OK; Anchorage, AK; Clovis, NM; Fairbanks, AK; Mililani, HI; Phoenix, AZ; and Sierra Vista, AZ.
+Wayland Baptist University is located in Plainview.
+It operates campuses in Amarillo, Lubbock, San Antonio, and Wichita Falls, It also maintains campuses out of Texas in Albuquerque, NM; Altus, OK; Anchorage, AK; Clovis, NM; Fairbanks, AK; Mililani, HI; Phoenix, AZ; and Sierra Vista, AZ.
 Several of the campuses have satellite locations in other cities in their area and on many of the military bases nearby.
 The university also offers courses in American Samoa, Kenya, and on-line.
-In 2016, Wayland began offering their first doctorate program, a Doctor of Management degree.